Bimaahmadani/Diskord-app/README.md

 ### Environment Variables

 Before running the project, you need to configure your environment variables.
-Create a `.env.local` file in the root directory and add your API keys:
+First, obtain your credentials by setting up your projects on [Clerk](https://clerk.com/) and [Stream Chat](https://getstream.io/).
+Create a `.env.local` file in the root directory and add your API keys for Clerk and Stream Chat:

 ```env
 # Clerk Authentication Keys

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key
 CLERK_SECRET_KEY=your_clerk_secret_key